-These drills/drivers/hammerdrills are designed for professional drilling, screwdriving and hammerdrilling applications.
+These drills/drivers/hammerdrills are designed for professional drilling, percussion drilling and screwdriving applications.

 DO NOT use under wet conditions or in presence of flammable liquids or gases.

 These drills/drivers/hammerdrills are professional power tools.
 DO NOT let children come into contact with the tool.
 Supervision is required when inexperienced operators use this tool.